 As enterprises in every industry sector look to technology to facilitate their own transformations, the opportunities for technologists with business savvy have broadened considerably.

-- 5G – beyond speed improvement, this tech is expected to unleash an IoT (Internet of Things) ecosystem where networks can serve communication needs for billions of connected devices with the right balances between speed, latency and cost.
+- 5G – beyond speed improvement for communications and entertainment, this tech is expected to unleash an IoT (Internet of Things) ecosystem where networks can serve communication needs for billions of connected devices with the right balances between speed, latency and cost.